clvrai/furniture/docs/configurations.md

 - Ambient: flat ground, colored lighting

 The next update will make lighting and material changes programmatic, so the user does not need to rebuild the binary for Unity changes.
+Note that objects in the Unity scene are not physically simulated.
+For example, the table is just an overlay of the invisible mujoco ground plane.